 Days missed because of school closures must be made up, usually on teacher workdays.
-The schedule of make-up days is included in the CMS academic calendar (http://www.cms.k12.nc.us/mediaroom/calendars/Documents/2011-2012%20Academic%20Calendar.pdf).
+The schedule of make-up days is included in the CMS academic calendar (Visit www.cms.k12.nc.us and click on calendars in the Bulletin Board section).
 Make-up days are used in the order shown on the calendar.